 Children with OSA often fall asleep in class; present more often with behavioural problems and may struggle with their grades.
 Research has also shown that kids with sleep apnoea suffer from physical brain changes.

-Children with OSA often present with skeletal contributing factors such as short lower jaws, narrow palatal vaults, narrow dental arches and dental crowding.
+Children with OSA often present with skeletal contributing factors such as:

-Please bring your child for an assessment as early as 7 years old, which is the recommended age ay the American Association of Orthodontics as successful outcomes require correct diagnosis and correct treatment implemented at the right age.
+Please bring your child for an assessment as early as 7 years old, which is the age recommended by the American Association of Orthodontics.
+Timing is important because successful outcomes require correct diagnosis and correct treatment implemented at the right age.

-Other common causes of airway obstruction in a young child is enlarged tonsils and adenoids, sometimes linked to infections.
+Other common causes of airway obstruction in a young child are enlarged tonsils and adenoids, sometimes with infections.
 Allergic rhinitis with inflammation of the soft tissues of the airway can also contribute to OSA.
 Therefore, as a specialist orthodontic clinic, we not only treat a child’s face, jaw and teeth but also work with specialist paediatric doctors and ENT specialists to manage soft tissue factors of OSA.